richafnu/Viva/Viva/glint/reports/multi-choice-report.md

 ## Percentage breakdowns in the Multiple Choice Question Report

 The Multiple Choice Question Report shows a table for each question, listing the response options from the question vertically.
 Horizontally, each response shows a percentage broken down by the attribute selected for the section.
 When questions allow users to make multiple selections, the total percentage for each attribute for a multi-select question is greater than 100%.
-To full the full response option text for an option, hover over the partial response in the table.
+To view the full response option text for an option, hover over the partial response in the table.

 ### Color-coding